jah10527/laserLineToolkit/readme.md

 *This tool is available for free now!*

-It is designed to calibrate the line structured light sensor automatically as well as the camera parameters, and the 3D scanner system usually is something like the figure shown below, a camera and a laser firmly fixed together.
+It is designed to calibrate the line structured light sensor automatically as well as the camera parameters, and the 3D scanner system usually is something like the figure shown below, where a camera and a laser are firmly fixed together.

 ![scanner](https://github.com/jah10527/laserLineToolkit/raw/master/res/lineLaser.jpg)

+###
 ---

-### howto
 Just clicking the laserScanner.exe file in this directory to open the mainwindow, there is a calibration menu in the menu bar, and activating it the calibration window will show you on the screen if no problem occurs and then you can have a try.
 By the way, there are some example images in the sample subdirectory.

 Tested on win10-64bit, win7-64bit and ubuntu1604-64bit, however this version is not for any Linux system.